SMC-AAU-CPH/smc-cph.github.io/_posts/2019-10-14-AlienHamsterBall.md

 author: Samuel Roman
 image: /assets/image/2019_10_14_stefanof_hamsterball4.jpg
 excerpt: 'The Alien Hamster ball - an instrument expressed through a 3D space'
-Keywords: Interactive Music Systems, Bela, Sensors, Pure Data, IMS, Interactive Music Systems, NIME, MCT
+Keywords: Interactive Music Systems, Bela, Sensors, Pure Data, IMS, Interactive Music Systems, NIME, SMC
 ---

 The main concept for the Alien Hamster ball is an instrument expressed through a 3D space.
 The movement of the sphere will trigger the modulation of the tone, with a sound that is space age or “alien”.
 Other functions create further options and depth to the model, and allow further exploration through the timbres created.